-There are two steps to improve Virgo sensitivity by using squeezing: the first step is to implement the frequency-independent squeezing (FIS) injection, achievable using current state-of-the-art technology (12 dB squeezing produced by the squeezer before injection, 22% injection losses and 20 mrad phase jitter); the second step is to realise the FDS using an improved setup based on experimental parameters that should become realistic by 2020 when the FDS shall be employed.
-In particular we can consider that at that time 15% of injection losses and 15 mrad phase jitter are achievable performance.
+Figure 7 shows two scenarios to improve Virgo sensitivity by using squeezing: the blue curve show the case of frequency-independent squeezing (FIS) injection, achievable using current state-of-the-art technology (12 dB squeezing produced by the squeezer before injection, 22% injection losses and 20 mrad phase jitter), while the red curve shows the case of FDS using an improved setup based on experimental parameters that should become realistic by 2020 when the FDS shall be employed.
+In particular for the red curve, 15% injection losses and 15 mrad phase jitter are considered.
+Other relevant parameters used for simulating the sensitivity curves are described in the following.

-It is well known that an another way to shape the sensitivity and change the impact of quantum noise gain in the sensitivity without squeezing, is to adopt the detuned signal recycling configuration.
+This figure also displays the sensitivities without squeezing, including the detuned signal recycling configuration that is another way to shape the sensitivity and change the impact of quantum noise.
 The BNS range could be improved a bit with the detuned setting, doing even better than both the tuned and FIS cases, but at the price of significant sensitivity reduction at high frequencies.
 The injection of frequency-dependent squeezing provides the best result for both simultaneously improving BNS range and high-frequency sensitivity.